-3 AUTOMATIC CONSTRUCTION OF PROJECTION MAP
+III.
+AUTOMATIC CONSTRUCTION OF PROJECTION MAP

-Automatically acquiring projection matrix is an indispensable prerequisite to enable ambientcamera-based navigation to acquire absolute location without human intervention.
-Most previous works depend on manual measurement to calibrate ambient cameras, which is a labor-intensive and time-consuming process.
-Existing techniques including SfM and visual SLAM require hundreds of overlapping images from different perspectives to reconstruct a three-dimensional (3D) model of objects, which is unaccessible towards sparse distributed ambient cameras.
-Most recent work iVR [30] constructs semantic map requiring two ambient cameras to view same area, which is a strong assumption and invalid in most cases.
+Automatically acquiring projection matrix is an indispensable prerequisite to enable ambient-camera-based navigation to acquire absolute location without human intervention.
+Most previous works depend on manual measurement to calibrate ambient cameras, which is a labor-intensive and timeconsuming process.
+Existing techniques including SfM and visual SLAM require hundreds of overlapping images from different perspectives to reconstruct 3D model of objects, which is unaccessible towards sparse distributed ambient cameras.
+Most recent work iVR [11] constructs semantic map requiring two ambient cameras to view same area, which is a strong assumption and invalid in most cases.
 We design a scheme combining floor plan to automatically calibrate ambient cameras and acquire their projection matrix with no assumption and other prior information.

-3.1 Original Camera Pose Estimation
+A. Original Camera Pose Estimation

-iMAC combines the idea of SfM and crowd trajectory to calibrate the first batch of ambient cameras that monitor corridors, corners, and doors (Figure 3(a)).
-To calculate the map relationship between image-generated 3D point cloud and absolute location, we adopt Indoor Geometric Reasoning [12], which assumes that indoor environments satisfy the Manhattan World assumption and recognize the three-dimensional structure of the interior of a building from a collection of line segments automatically extracted from single indoor image.
-However, merge and filter operations [29] fail to effectively extract building structure from line segments (Figure 3(b)) due to clutter of various objects in complex indoor scenarios.
-Inspired by crowdsourcing strategy, we capture the trajectory of pedestrian movements and generate a crowd mask (Figure 3(c)) through particle filter algorithm.
-Assuming the appear and disappear centers of the crowd as the doors or corners, we effectively remove redundant line segments and extract the building structure (Figure 3(d)) corresponding to physical scale deriving from the floor plan.
+iMAC combines the idea of SfM and crowd trajectory to calibrate the first batch of ambient cameras which monitor corridors, coners and doors (Fig.3a).
+To calculate the map relationship between image-generated 3D point cloud and absolute location, we adopt Indoor Geometric Reasoning [19] which assumes that indoor environments satisfy the Manhattan World assumption and recognize the three dimensional structure of the interior of a building from a collection of line segments automatically extracted from single indoor image.
+However, merge and filter operations [15] fail to effectively extract building structure from line segments (Fig.3b) due to clutter of various objects in complex indoor scenarios.
+Inspired by crowdsourcing strategy, we capture the trajectory of pedestrian movements and generate a crowd mask (Fig.3c) through particle filter algorithm.
+Assuming the appear and disappear centers of the crowd as the doors or coners, we effectively remove redundant line segments and extract building structure (Fig.3d) corresponding to physical scale deriving from the floor plan.